Contrastive Deep Nonnegative Matrix Factorization for Community Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel community detection method called CDNMF, which deepens the NMF algorithm and innovatively combines the idea of graph contrastive learning.
-Our CDNMF extracts the consistency information in network topology and node features through positive sample pairs, and expands the distance of different communities in the representation space through negative sample pairs.
-We conduct various experiments on three real graph datasets to verify the superiority, effectiveness, and efficiency of our model.
-More refined methods of sampling negatives can be explored in the future.
+In this paper, we propose a novel community detection method called CDNMF, which innovatively combines the idea of graph contrastive learning into NMF.
+Our CDNMF extracts the consistency information in network topology and node features through positive sample pairs and expands the distance of different communities in the representation space through negative sample pairs.
+We conduct various experiments to verify the superiority, effectiveness, and efficiency of our model.
+Moreover, there is potential to integrate additional matrix factorization and contrastive learning algorithms.